LAION-AI/Open-Assistant/data/datasets/tv_dialogue/README.md

 on Huggingface!

 They are examples on Huggingface.
-CUT OUT TO ANOTHER SCENCE
+CUT OUT TO ANOTHER SCENE

 We are somewhere else
 [PERSON 1 (v.o)] I wonder where we are?